EladioRocha/EladioRocha/README.md

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=EladioRocha&show_icons=true)

-Actually I´m adding readme to repositories.
+Actually I´m adding and updating readme to repositories.

 <!--
 **EladioRocha/EladioRocha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.